jamesmendel/jamesmendel.github.io/coursework.md

 ---

 # Coursework
-### A comprehensive list of passed courses I have completed at KU.
+### A comprehensive list of courses I have completed at KU.
 -----

 {% for course in site.data.coursework reversed %}